 Once the OPNsense installation image is properly copied to the USB drive, it is ready to be installed on the Vault.

-- Verify that the VGA monitor is connected.
+- Verify that the VGA monitor or serial console is connected

-- Verify that the USB keyboard is plugged in.
+- Verify that the USB keyboard is plugged in (you can skip this step if you are using the serial installer)

-- Insert the USB install drive into the other USB port on the Vault.
+- Power off the unit and insert the USB install drive into the other USB port on the Vault

-- While powering up the Vault, press “F11” repeatedly until it boots to the BIOS ‘boot options’ menu.
+- While powering up the Vault again, press “F11” key and verify that it boots to the BIOS boot options screen.

-- Select the USB drive to boot from.
+- Select the USB drive UEFI partition to boot from

-- Verify that the Vault boots from the USB and when it finishes there is a “login” prompt.
+- Verify that the Vault boots and begins the installation process and when it finishes there is a “login” prompt.

-- In order to install OPNsense onto the SSD, login as user “installer” with password “opnsense”
+- In order to finish install of OPNsense onto the SSD, login as user “installer” with password “opnsense”

 - Follow the prompts on the screen to complete the installation of OPNsense from the USB